Ly0n/awesome-robotic-tooling/README.md

 https://github.com/zolrath/wemux - Multi-User Tmux Made Easy
-https://github.com/tmux-python/tmuxp -  tmux session manager. built on libtmux https://github.com/rastapasta/mapscii - World map renderer for your console
+https://github.com/tmux-python/tmuxp -  tmux session manager. built on libtmux https://github.com/rastapasta/mapscii - World map renderer for your console https://launchpad.net/terminator - The goal of this project is to produce a useful tool for arranging terminals

 ### Storage
 https://github.com/borgbackup/borg - Deduplicating archiver with compression and authenticated encryption https://github.com/swri-robotics/bag-database - A server that catalogs bag files and provides a web-based UI for accessing them https://gitlab.com/ternaris/marv-robotics - MARV Robotics is a powerful and extensible data management platform